Working in the Coal Mine: Lee Dorsey original version

-After Toussaint returned to New Orleans from the U.S. Army, in which he served from 1963 to 1965, he formed a production company, Sansu (also known as "Tou-Sea Productions"), with partner Marshall Sehorn.
+After Toussaint returned to New Orleans from the U.S. Army, in which he served from 1963 to 1965.
+He then he formed a production company, Sansu (also known as "Tou-Sea Productions"), with partner Marshall Sehorn.
 He produced a number of singles performed by Lee Dorsey in 1965 and 1966, including "Ride Your Pony" and "Working in the Coal Mine".

-Written, arranged and produced by Toussaint, the song concerns the suffering of a man who rises before 5 o'clock each morning in order to work in a coal mine, five days a week, where the conditions are very harsh and dangerous, but which offers the only prospect of paid employment.
-The singer repeatedly asks the Lord, "How long can this go on?" and complains that when the weekend arrives, he's too exhausted to have any fun.
+Written, arranged and produced by Toussaint, the song concerns the suffering of a man who rises before 5 o'clock each morning in order to work in a coal mine.
+He worked five days a week, where the conditions were very harsh and dangerous, but which offered the only prospect of paid employment.
+The singer repeatedly asked the Lord, "How long can this go on?" and complains that when the weekend arrives, he's too exhausted to have any fun.
 In the instrumental section, as in the song's fade, he says: "Lord, I'm so tired / How long can this go on?"
 The song features the sound of a pickaxe clinking, as if the musicians were working in a mine.
 Says producer Allen Toussaint "There wasn’t as much percussion as you might think on there.
 It was a certain drummer and we had my brother hit the mic' stand with a drum stick for the pick sound.
 Those were the two percussion instruments."

 The recording took place at Cosimo Matassa's Governor Nichols Street studio in the French Quarter of New Orleans.
 Musicians included guitarist Roy Montrell, drummer Albert "June" Gardner, and bassist Walter Payton.